MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ## Key general considerations before configuring kiosk mode

 1. Kind of user account - HoloLens supports Azure Active Directory (AAD) accounts, Microsoft Accounts (MSA), Local accounts.
 Additionally, temporarily created accounts called guests / visitors are also supported (only for kiosk mode).
-Learn more at [Manage user identity and sign-in for HoloLens | Microsoft Docs](https://docs.microsoft.com/en-us/hololens/hololens-identity).
+Learn more at [Manage user identity and sign-in for HoloLens](hololens-identity.md).
 2. Target users of kiosk mode – Whether it is everyone, a single user, certain users, or users who are member of AAD group(s), etc.
 3. For multiple app kiosk mode, determining application(s) to show on start menu.
 For each application, its Application User Model ID (AUMID) will be needed.
 Link to reference section.
 4. Whether kiosk mode will be applied to HoloLens via either runtime provisioning packages or Mobile Device Management (MDM) server.